SCAlabUnical-EdgeAI/MC-QAD/README.md

 # MC-QAD — Memory-Constrained Quantization-Aware Debiasing

-MC-QAD (Memory-Constrained Quantization-Aware Debiasing) is a unified framework that jointly compresses and debiases language models by optimizing both model weights and a mixed-precision bit allocation policy under a strict memory budget.
+**MC-QAD** (*Memory-Constrained Quantization-Aware Debiasing*) is a unified framework that jointly compresses and debiases language models by optimizing both model weights and a mixed-precision bit-width allocation policy under a given memory budget.

 Currently, the framework supports BERT and RoBERTa models, evaluated on the movie review (IMDb) and restaurant review (Yelp) domains.